BetterHelp Insurance Tips: Coverage And Online Therapy Sessions

 Takeaway

 If you’re using an online therapy platform like BetterHelp, insurance coverage for mental health services can vary.
-While most insurance companies don’t cover online therapy sessions at this time, you can submit a claim to your insurance provider to see if you can obtain full or partial coverage.
-To find out more, call your health insurance provider and ask about the mental health coverage available through your insurance plan.
-Also, if you have a health savings account (HSA), you may discover that you can use this tax-free fund to pay for online therapy with a licensed mental health professional rather than involving your insurance provider directly.
+BetterHelp is working with insurance plans in certain states to provide coverage for eligible members.
+Also, if you have a health savings account (HSA), you may discover that you can use this tax-free fund to pay for online therapy with a licensed mental health professional.

 With an affordable subscription, you can be matched with a licensed therapist who has experience in your specific areas of concern.
 Take the first step toward improved mental health and reach out to BetterHelp today.

-Don't feel overwhelmed by the world of online therapy and healthcare.
-While many services may not be covered by insurance, there are affordable options.
+The world of online therapy, health insurance, and healthcare can feel overwhelming, but take heart.
+While many services may or may not be covered, there are still affordable options.
 If you're interested in learning about BetterHelp, you can click here.

 Seeking to improve your mental health?